cucumber-ltd/opencollective-github-voting/README.md

 The tests are inspired by [todo-subsecond](https://github.com/subsecondtdd/todo-subsecond), a small application that introduces some conventions for running the same tests in different configurations, taking advantage of ports and adapters.

+## Domain model

+Voting is similar to banking.
+Casting a vote is similar to transferring money from one account (the user) to another account (the issue).
+The only difference is that we're transferring votes, not money.

+Both issues and users are modelled as `Account`s.
+Voting is modelled as `Transaction`s.